 You and your soon-to-be spouse may already know what the wedding has in store, but do your guests?
 Most brides skip the process of creating an official wedding schedule, only to find the big day ends up chaotic.
 From guests missing the cake cutting to not knowing what time the reception starts, a schedule can really help you skip all of the headaches and keep your guests where you need them.

-In this post, we are going to discuss the task of creating a wedding schedule – which is a lot more in-depth than most brides realize.
+In this post, we are going to discuss the task of creating a wedding schedule – which is a lot more in-depth than most brides realise.
 But, the good news is after you’re done reading, you will be armed with everything you need to create the perfect schedule.

 Start by Gathering the Info